+Venezuela Dumped Out Of Copa America By Peru

-Venezuela dumped out of Copa America by Peru
+Venezuela crashed out of the Copa America after they were beaten 1-0 by Peru in a forgettable final group game in Brasilia.

-Starting the evening placed fifth out of five teams in Group B, Venezuela needed to better Ecuador's result against defending champion Brazil against a Peru side whose place in the knockout stages already looked safe.
+Starting the evening placed fifth out of five teams in Group B, Venezuela needed to better Ecuador's result against defending champions Brazil as they took on opponents whose place in the knockout stages already looked safe.

-However, Jose Peseiro's Venezuela was beaten by Andre Carrillo's second-half strike while its rival for qualification held the tournament host to a draw to progress instead.
+However, Jose Peseiro's Venezuela were beaten by Andre Carrillo's second-half strike while their rivals for qualification held the tournament hosts to a draw to progress instead.

 An understandably tense start to proceedings featured few chances, with two Jefferson Savarino efforts from distance providing the closest glimpse of goal for either side.